tiagomlcarvalho/tiagomlcarvalho.github.io/content/publication/Carvalho and Gardner (2025)/index.md

 ---
-title: 'Informing or Guiding?
-The Influence of Party Politicisation of the European Union on Public Opinion Formation'
+title: 'Extinction Rebellion: The emergence, evolution, and character of a transnational environmental movement'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - T Carvalho
-  - MC Duarte
+  - P Gardner

-date: '2024-08-01T00:00:00Z'
+date: '2025-08-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).